nigelhorne/ged2site/README.md

 or install Perl directly, either ActiveState or Strawberry should work fine.
 I have also had success using Cygwin's Perl.

+* Next follow the instructions at [local::lib](https://metacpan.org/pod/local::lib#The-bootstrapping-technique).

 * Load in all the CPAN modules that ged2site uses.
+If you're not sure, run ged2site with no arguments and the program will install its core modules to get started.

 * Install Family Tree Maker.
 Sorry; there's no alternative so you'll just have to find a copy and buy it.